DouglasOrr/DouglasOrr.github.io/src/2020-03-data-for-machines/article.md

 **\[Part 1\]**, [\[Part 2\]](../2020-03-data-for-machines-2/article.md)

 Two software engineers are having an argument.
-Andrew says _"it's all about the code - programming is the art of creating code"_.
-Beatrice disagrees _"it's all about the data - programs are just data transformations"_.
+Andrew says, _"it's all about the code - programming is the art of creating code"_.
+Beatrice disagrees, _"it's all about the data - programs are just data transformations"_.
 So, who's right?

 Both, of course!
 Programming is all about writing code.
 Programs are all about transforming data.
 Both code-centric and data-centric views are useful ways to think about programming.
-But I think the way we write our code & how we design our data should be different, in particular:
+But I think the way we write our code & how we design our data should be different; in particular:

 > Code should be written for humans to read, but data should be designed for machines to read.